A Survey on Deep Learning Event Extraction: Approaches and Applications: Deep Learning Event Extraction Models

-Syntactic representations provide an effective mechanism to directly link words to their informative context for event detection in sentences.
-Nguyen et al. \cite{DBLP:conf/aaai/NguyenG18} which investigate a convolutional neural network based on dependency trees to perform event detection are the first to integrate syntax into neural event detection.
-The model uses the proposed model with GCNs \cite{DBLP:conf/aaai/YaoM019} and entity mention-based pooling.
-They propose a novel pooling method that relies on entity mentions to aggregate the convolution vectors.
+Syntactic representations present an efficient method for straight linking words to their informative context for event detection in sentences \cite{DBLP:conf/aaai/NguyenG18,DBLP:conf/aaai/YaoM019, cui-etal-2020-edge, DBLP:conf/aaai/AhmadPC21}.
+Nguyen et al. \cite{DBLP:conf/aaai/NguyenG18} which investigate a convolutional neural network based on dependency trees to perform event detection are the first to integrate dependency tree relation information into neural event detection.
+The model uses the proposed model with graph convolutional networks (GCNs) \cite{DBLP:conf/aaai/YaoM019} and entity mention-based pooling.
+They propose a novel pooling method that relies on entity mentions to aggregate convolution vectors.
 The model operates a pooling over the graph-based convolution vectors of the current word and the entity mentions in the sentences.
-The model aggregates the convolution vectors to generate a single vector representation for event type prediction.
+The model aggregates convolution vectors to generate a single vector representation for event type prediction.
 The model is to explicitly model the information from entity mentions to improve performance for event detection.

-Liu et al. \cite{DBLP:conf/emnlp/LiuLH18} study multi-event extraction, which is more difficult than extracting a single event.
-In the previous works, it is difficult to model the relationship between events through sequential modeling because of the low efficiency of capturing remote dependencies.
-The model extracts multiple triggers and arguments from a sentence.
-The JMEE model introduces syntactic shortcut arcs to enhance the information flow and uses the attention-based GCN to model the graph.